medcomdk/dk-medcom-document/input/pagecontent/index.md

 In FHIR, `Resource.identifier` is intended to capture business identifiers that remain constant across system boundaries, which differs from `Resource.id`, the internal technical identifier used within a single FHIR Bundle.
 All resources included in a MedCom FHIR document **MUST** carry an `identifier` element consisting of both a `system` and a `value`.
 The identifier SHALL be globally unique, persistent, and stable over time.
 This means that the identifier **MUST NOT** change as long as the resource represents the same underlying real-world entity or dataset.
 For example, a Patient resource will always carry the same civil registration number (CPR) as its identifier.

 **Global uniqueness:** To ensure global uniqueness, implementations may for example use UUIDv4 or UUIDv5.
-Use authoritative identifiers when available, such as CPR number or SOR codes.
+Use authoritative identifiers when available, such as CPR numbers or SOR codes.

 **Persistence across snapshots:** Even if a document is re-created or updated, resources representing the same entity (e.g., Patient, Practitioner, Organization, Encounter) **MUST** retain their identifier.